sunnen0417/Concept-Drift/README.md

 * experiment_dtel_dp.py: Use the dynamic predictor to generate a pool of future classifiers based on validation set.
 Average soft voting is done by previous classifiers and future classifiers
 * experiment_test_dp_dtel.py: Use the dynamic predictor to generate a pool of future classifiers based on testing set.
 Average soft voting is done by previous classifiers and future classifiers
 * experiment_test_dp_dtel_rule.py: Use the dynamic predictor to generate a pool of future classifiers based on testing set.
 Ruled-based weighted voting is done by previous classifiers and future classifiers
+* experiment_3_sets.py: Use the dynamic predictor to generate a pool of future classifiers based on testing set.
+Ruled-based weighted voting is done by previous classifiers, finetuned classifiers and future classifiers
 * datasets.py: Datasets for the experiment
 * utils.py: Some utilities of training and testing methods
 * models.py: Models for the experiment, e.g., classifier, DP and VAE